ChayanK2000/ltu-project/README.md

 # LTU-Project S21
 Team Members: Chayan Kochar, Tanishq Goel

-## Topic: To find patterns in 500 sentences in English, Hindi, Telugu each.
+## Topic: To find patterns and learn more about relative clause construction in 500 sentences in English, Hindi, Telugu each.

 ---
 ### Data :